 Context

-We need to define IAM Session Broker components by describing requirements on technical level.
+We need to define IAM Session Broker components based on the technical flow.

 Decision